-Sam counsels domestic and international entities in areas including mergers and acquisitions, complex commercial contract negotiations, and antitrust regulations.
-He works with clients in a variety of industries and specializes in advanced manufacturing--particularly the automotive industry.
+Sam practices in the firm’s Corporate and Tax practice group.
+He counsels domestic and international entities in areas including mergers and acquisitions, corporate formations and reorganizations, corporate governance, contract law, private placements, and intellectual property.
+He works with clients in a variety of industries and specializes in advanced manufacturing and technology companies—particularly in the automotive industry.

 Sam received his Juris Doctor with honors from the University of Alabama School of Law, where he was a Dean’s Scholarship recipient.
-While in law school, he served as a Senior Editor of the Alabama Law Review and as a member of the John A. Campbell Moot Court Board.
-Sam won a national award for oral advocacy in the National Tax Moot Court Competition.
-He also worked as a Research Assistant to Professor William Brewbaker on his forthcoming textbook, Christian Legal Thought.
+While in law school, Sam served as a Senior Editor of the Alabama Law Review and as a member of the John A. Campbell Moot Court Board.